justfoxing/jfx_bridge_ida/README.md

 =====================
 If you have a particularly slow call in your script, it may hit the response timeout that the bridge uses to make sure the connection hasn't broken.
 If this happens, you'll see something like `Exception: Didn't receive response <UUID> before timeout`.

 There are two options to increase the timeout.
 When creating the bridge, you can set a timeout value in seconds with the response_timeout argument (e.g., `b = jfx_bridge_ida.IDABridge(response_timeout=20)`) which will apply to all commands run across the bridge.
-Alternatively, if you just want to change the timeout for one command, you can use remote_eval as mentioned above, with the timeout_override argument (e.g., `b.bridge.remote_eval("[f.name for f in sark.functions()]", timeout_override=20)`).
+Alternatively, if you just want to change the timeout for one command, you can use remote_eval as mentioned above, with the timeout_override argument (e.g., `b.remote_eval("[f.name for f in sark.functions()]", timeout_override=20)`).
 If you use the value -1 for either of these arguments, the response timeout will be disabled and the bridge will wait forever for your response to come back - note that this can cause your script to hang if the bridge runs into problems.

 Remote imports
 =====================